There may be changes to the course due to to corona restrictions. See Canvas and StudentWeb for info.

 Type of course:

-The expected total workload of this course is 300 hours.
-About 250 hours are unstructured time.
-About 150 hours must be allocated to independent studies (such as reading, doing problem sets, etc) and about 100 hours to the term paper.
+250 hours.
+About 28 hours of lectures and 24 hours of exercises.
+About 250 hours are unstructured time allocated to independent studies (such as reading, doing problem sets, and working on the term paper).

 The course is in English.
 Incoming students can contact student advisors at the School of Economics and Business (firstname.lastname@example.org) for admission to the course.